Localization theorems in topological Hochschild homology and topological cyclic homology: Spectral categories, homotopy categories, and invariance of

 Now given a spectral functor $F\colon \aC\to \aD$ between small pretriangulated spectral categories, left Kan extension produces a functor $\Lan_{F}\colon \RMod{\aC}\to\RMod{\aD}$ left adjoint to the functor $F^{*}\colon \RMod{\aD}\to \RMod{\aC}$.
 Since $F^{*}$ preserves fibrations and weak equivalences in the model structure above, $\Lan_{F}$ and $F^{*}$ form a Quillen adjoint pair.
-In particular $\Lan_{F}$ preserves Quillen cofiber sequences and Quillen suspensions.
+In particular $\Lan_{F}$ preserves Quillen cofibration sequences and Quillen suspensions.
 It follows that the left derived functor of $\Lan_{F}$ on Quillen homotopy categories is triangulated; on the representable functors, the left derived functor $\Lan_{F}$ is just $\pi_{0}F\colon \pi_{0}\aC\to\pi_{0}\aD$.
-Again, the case when $\aC$ or $\aD$ is not small may be handled by upgrading the Grothendieck universe or by a straightforward direct argument in terms of the cell modules.
+Again, the case when $\aC$ or $\aD$ is not small may be handled by a straightforward direct argument in terms of the cell modules. \end{proof}

-We also use this model theory to prove Theorem~\ref{thmtriangenv}.
+\begin{proof}[Proof of Theorem~\ref{thmtriangenv}] We again use the model theory on categories of modules.
 By Proposition~\ref{propfibrep}, we can assume without loss of generality that all of the mapping spectra $\aC(x,y)$ are fibrant in the stable model structure on symmetric spectra, and so the representable right $\aC$-modules $\aC(-,c)$ are both cofibrant and fibrant in the model structure on $\RMod{\aC}$.
-In order to remain in the setting of small categories, we do the following cardinality trick: Let $U$ be the full subcategory of the category of sets consisting of the sets that are canonical countable colimits of the union of the underlying simplicial sets of the mapping spectra in $\aC$ crossed with the underlying sets of countable products of standard simplices.
-Because $\aC$ is small, $U$ is a small set.
-Writing $U\RMod{\aC}$ for the full subcategory of $\RMod{\aC}$ consisting of the functors that take values in symmetric spectra whose underlying sets are in $U$, then $U\RMod{\aC}$ is small and closed under all the typical (countable) constructions of homotopy theory.
-In particular, $U\RMod{\aC}$ is a Quillen model category with cofibrations, fibrations, and weak equivalences the maps that are such in $\RMod{\aC}$.
+In order to remain in the setting of small categories, we restrict to a small full subcategory of $\RMod{\aC}$ as follows.
+For any set $U$, write $U\RMod{\aC}$ for the full subcategory of $\RMod{\aC}$ consisting of the functors that take values in symmetric spectra whose underlying sets are in $U$.
+Then $U\RMod{\aC}$ is a small spectral category, and if we choose $U$ to be the power set of a sufficiently large cardinal, then $U\RMod{\aC}$ will be closed (up to universal isomorphisms) under the usual (cardinal limited) constructions of homotopy theory in $\RMod{\aC}$, including the small objects argument constructing factorizations.
+In particular, $U\RMod{\aC}$ is a Quillen model category (assuming just finite limits and colimits) with cofibrations, fibrations, and weak equivalences the maps that are such in $\RMod{\aC}$.
 We then get a (closed model) category $\RMod{U\RMod{\aC}}$.